spencerc99/spencerc99.github.io/content/experiments/100posts/allure-of-ephemerality.md

 ---
-title: "83 - allure of ephemerality"
+title: "allure of ephemerality"
+number: 83
 date: "2021-11-12"
 tags: ["100posts", "web3", "technology"]
 description: "In the web3 world, where everything is permanent, stored on-chain forever.
 This chaotic, ephemeral process of creation is especially compelling.
 It harkens to the instability of the current Internet..."